 ANTHROPOLOGY OF HUMANITARIAN INTERVENTIONSAcademic Year 2021/2022 - 1° Year

-This is an interactive teaching style course.
-Classes will consist of seminar meetings, film screenings, individual and collective discussion papers on the assigned reading material, spcecial guests' lectures, and a final written assignment.
-All students will be expected to actively engage with readings, lectures, and class discussion.
-Students’ general attendance, consistence, punctuality, and personal contribution to daily debates significantly shape their overall assessment and final grade.
+This course is designed in an interactive seminar style.
+Classes will consist of seminar meetings, film screenings, individual and collective discussion papers on the assigned reading material, guests' lectures, and a final written assignment.
+During seminar meetings, all students will be expected to actively engage with readings, lectures, and class discussion.
+Students’ general attendance, consistence, punctuality, participation and overall contribution significantly shape their overall assessment and final grade.

 Attendance is mandatory.
 A maximum of three classes can be missed, provided that student emailed me in advance.

 In recent years, humanitarian interventions have gained a high attention in global politics and Euro-Mediterranean relations.
 Humanitarian personnel - lawyers, doctors, social workers, activists, etc. - striving for human rights, public health, and the security of civilians in endangered environments are more and more involved in a massive institutional apparatus, with an array of funding mechanisms and transnational intervention logics.
 Humanitarianism, however, has existed for centuries before formally arising in the first half of the 20th century, and has crossed into various ethical, political, and cultural frontiers and problematics.

 This course contributes to the understanding of humanitarian governance, offering an introduction to anthropological theories that analyze the socio-cultural stakes of humanitarian aid.
 It will focus on the concept of “humanitarianism” to analyze the transformations of the intervention logics and “need-to-help” reasons in the field of international cooperation in response to humanitarian crises at global level, and in the Mediterranean area more specifically.